 Prior to the early 1990s, customers relied on customer service agents to assist them with their inquiries.
 Modern consumers, however, want customer service on their own terms.
 They feel entirely capable of doing their own research to determine a course of action.
 This situation has given rise to many types of self-service customer service such as self-service portals and customer portals, and self-service communities.
 Management determines the information made available for customers’ perusal and can add or delete relevant information as deemed appropriate.

 As reported by Internet Live Stats, 40% of the world population currently has an Internet connection, in 1995, it was less than 1%.
 As of 2014, there are over 3 billion Internet users.
 The level of reach for businesses here is phenomenal and not minimising anytime soon.
 With this, customer service will have to become even more in sync with the needs and demands of the consumers.

 Commitment to meeting the needs of customers is convincingly evidenced by the dramatic strides in technology over the past two decades.
 Computers, phones, and software advancement have all played major roles to shape the current form of service that is now available.

-This being said, companies now utilize Twitter and Facebook to get speedy and direct messages to followers.
-The Pew Research Center reports that 74% of all Internet users use social media networking sites.
+This being said, companies now utilise Twitter and Facebook to get speedy and direct messages to followers.
+The Pew Research Centre reports that 74% of all Internet users use social media networking sites.
 Connecting with consumers in this manner has opened the gates to more personal interactions while still updating new product offerings, answering concerns, and much more.

 2015 State of Service reports, companies with high-performing service teams will continue to keep up with customers’ changing expectations.